17 years ago

 “Mom said she’ll cut me off.
 No college money.
 No inheritance.
-No nothing.”
+Nothing.”
 Reese cringed at the anguish in her own voice.

-She’d sent Reese on this errand to say goodbye and to slip into Mr. Milani’s home office and retrieve a book.
+She sent Reese on this errand to say goodbye and to slip into Mr. Milani’s home office and retrieve a book.
 At first, Reese refused.
-The thought of getting mixed up in this embezzlement mess made her feel ill.
-At the same time, facing her mother’s wrath only doubled her anxiety.
-But then, her mom explained it wasn’t business papers or anything.
+The thought of getting mixed up in this embezzlement mess made her ill.
+Facing her mother’s wrath only doubled her anxiety.
+But her mom explained it wasn’t business papers or anything.
 It was a novel.
 A leather-bound special edition she and her dad had gifted Hank.
 For whatever reason, it pained them to let Hank and Lindsay keep it.
 They wanted it back.